kaitoy/pcap4j/www/HowToAddProtocolSupport.md

   Note system properties always take precedence over properties in packet-factory.properties.

   There is another way to do the same thing.
-If a system property org.pcap4j.packet.factory.properties is set, Pcap4J will load the file the property specifies using java.lang.ClassLoader#getResourceAsStream method and use it instead of packet-factory.properties in pcap4j-packetfactory-propertiesbased.jar.
+If a system property org.pcap4j.packet.factory.properties is set, Pcap4J will load the file specified by the property using java.lang.ClassLoader#getResourceAsStream method and use it instead of packet-factory.properties in pcap4j-packetfactory-propertiesbased.jar.